 B) undergraduate to post-graduate diploma/graduate certificate program and vice versa

-Apply for your study permit extension before the current one expires and as soon as you receive your new program Letter of Acceptance (LOA) and PAL.
+Apply for your study permit extension before the current one expires.
 Speak with ISSAC about the timing of your application, current study permit validity, eligibility to study, and potential gaps between your programs.

 Current USask Exchange student